awslabs/sagemaker-debugger/docs/rules/README.md

 tensor is not part of them.
 Note that when you see this exception, it means that this tensor can never become available for this step in the future.

-- `TensorUnavailable` : This means that this tensor is not being saved or has not been saved by Tornasole.
-This means that this tensor will never be seen for any step in Tornasole.
+- `TensorUnavailable` : This means that this tensor is not being saved or has not been saved by smdebug.
+This means that this tensor will never be seen for any step in smdebug.

 - `StepUnavailable`: This means that the step was not saved and Tornasole has no data from the step.

-- `StepNotYetAvailable`: This means that the step has not yet been seen by Tornasole.
+- `StepNotYetAvailable`: This means that the step has not yet been seen by smdebug.
 It may be available in the future if the training is still going on.
 Tornasole automatically loads new data as and when it becomes available.

 - `NoMoreData` : This will be raised when the training ends.
 Once you see this, you will know that there will be no more steps and no more tensors saved.